sara-sabr/ITStrategy/presentations/en/2020-GCDevEx-DG-Comm.md

 Note:

 - The GC Developers Exchange was the GC's first experiment with micro-procurement for open source code.
-It was launched in 2017 by Privy Council Office (in partnership with TBS and PSPC).
-All contracts awarded via GCDevEx were $10K and under, and were for virtual and unclassified work only (eliminating the need for a supplier security check).
+  - It was launched in 2017 by Privy Council Office (in partnership with TBS and PSPC).
+  - All contracts awarded via GCDevEx were $10K and under, and were for virtual and unclassified work only (eliminating the need for a supplier security check).
-- The GCDevEx pilot created many lessons learned: a simplified backend processes is required not just a front end to connect the GC with developers, GC isn't used to breaking work into smaller chunks, the proposal process needs to be easier (no more than 2 hrs of work)
+- The GCDevEx pilot created many lessons learned:
+  - a **simplified backend processes is required** not just a front end to connect the GC with developers,
+  - GC isn't used to breaking work into smaller chunks,
+  - the proposal creation process needs to be easier (no more than 2 hrs of work)
 - It ultimately went offline as it did not include simplified back-end procurement processes and it struggled to find a new lead following the completion of the pilot by PCO

 ---